gekk05/aws-enum/README.md

 Both AWS keys are obtained by enabling progamatic access via AWS's IAM console.

 ## Status and Bug Reports
 As of 6/23/2020, this tool is in it's earliest form of development.
-There is no guarantee it will work, and there is expected to be bugs (harmless bugs, likely dict errors), [please report them to me via Twitter](https://twitter.com/gekk05)
+There is no guarantee it will work, and there is expected to be bugs (harmless bugs, likely dict errors).

 ## Future Plans
 Currently AWS Enum is configured to only return a findings report in JSON form then passed to my company's template -- generating an HTML report automatically.